AnalynSeeman/DataScience202_FinalProject/README.md

 ### Further Questions

-A few questions we’d like to explore in the future: First, how do digital-only games compare to physical releases in terms of both sales and ratings?
+A few questions we’d like to explore in the future:

+1. How do digital-only games compare to physical releases in terms of both sales and ratings?
 As digital distribution grows, this could reveal important changes in consumer behavior.
-Second, what role do major game franchises play in driving platform success?
+2. What role do major game franchises play in driving platform success?
     For example, how much do flagship titles like Call of Duty or Mario influence console popularity?
-Third, are strong marketing campaigns or optimal release timing more influential on sales than ratings alone?
+3. Are strong marketing campaigns or optimal release timing more influential on sales than ratings alone?
 This would help us understand if visibility can sometimes outweigh quality in determining success.
-And finally, how has the rise of mobile and indie games shifted genre trends over time?
+4. How has the rise of mobile and indie games shifted genre trends over time?
 These newer segments may be reshaping the industry in ways that traditional data doesn’t fully capture yet.

 These questions could offer deeper insights into how the video game landscape continues to evolve.